developer-zebra/developer-zebra-site/src/mdna/index.md

  - image-location: left
    title: Smart Repository Simplifies Download, Installation of Lifeguard Updates
    subtitle: New in Zebra StageNow 5.0
    description: With integration of Zebra’s Smart Repository of Lifeguard updates, admins can easily and quickly deploy updates applicable to their specific devices.
 StageNow is a tool that provides an easy way to stage, set up and mass deploy Zebra’s Android mobile computers.
    url: /stagenow
-   video: HeZvx6X53yI
+   video: nPqciL_aDpc
    video_type: youtube
    button_text: Learn More
  - image-location: right